berke-celikel/berke-celikel.github.io/_posts/2025-06-20-aet-v-germany-ect-coal-phaseout.md

 Article 10(1) of the ECT—the FET clause—is notoriously broad.
 It requires states to provide a transparent, predictable legal environment.
 That sounds reasonable.
 But in practice, it’s often invoked by investors when states, responding to economic, political, or environmental shifts, change the rules mid-game.

 Then there’s Article 13(1), covering expropriation.
 Not physical seizure, necessarily, but actions that deprive an investor of economic value.
 Think of it as compensation for lost expectations.
-AET is leaning heavily on this provision, arguing that the coal plant’s closure effectively extinguishes its return on investment—without just remedy (italaw, 2024).
+AET is leaning heavily on this provision, arguing that the coal plant’s closure effectively extinguishes its return on investment—without just remedy (Italaw, 2024).

 Germany, predictably, pushes back.
 It invokes the so-called **police powers doctrine**, a principle in international law that allows states to regulate—without paying compensation—so long as the regulation is non-discriminatory, proportionate, and in the public interest.
 In the age of climate change, that’s a potent shield.